Who We Are

 Students at the center of a personal, experiential, rigorous and professionally connected legal education

-Elon University School of Law provides students with an array of experiential learning opportunities, including full-time residencies in the practice of law, professional mentoring and nationally recognized leadership training that prepares students for success at all levels of law and society.
+Elon University School of Law provides students with an array of experiential learning opportunities, including full-time residencies in the practice of law and professional mentoring that readies students for success at all levels of law and society.
 The school’s rigorous curriculum, taught by a highly accomplished faculty, prepares excellent and ethical lawyers who have the knowledge, skills and judgment to make significant contributions in service to clients, the profession and society.

 Groundbreaking New Curriculum